Likert scale: Composition

 Likert scaling is a bipolar scaling method, measuring either positive or negative response to a statement.
-Sometimes an even-point scale is used, where the middle option of "neither agree nor disagree" is not available.
+Sometimes even-point response options are used, where the middle option of "neither agree nor disagree" is not available.
 This is sometimes called a "forced choice" method, since the neutral option is removed.
 The neutral option can be seen as an easy option to take when a respondent is unsure, and so whether it is a true neutral option is questionable.
-A 1987 study found negligible differences between the use of "undecided" and "neutral" as the middle option in a five-point Likert scale.
+A 1987 study found negligible differences between the use of "undecided" and "neutral" as the middle option in a five-point Likert item.

 Likert scales may be subject to distortion from several causes.
 Respondents may: